Achieving Zero Constraint Violation for Constrained Reinforcement Learning via Conservative Natural Policy Gradient Primal-Dual Algorithm: Proposed Approach

 For simplicity, we denote $J_r(\theta),J_{g^i}(\theta), J_L(\theta,\bblambda)$ as the short for $J_r(\pi_\theta),J_{g^i}(\pi_\theta), J_L(\pi_\theta,\bblambda)$ and the Natural Policy Gradient method is written as

-For the projection of the Lagrange multiplier, we make the following assumption. \begin{assumption} The Lagrange multiplier $\lambda^i$ is bounded.
-Formally, $\lambda^i\in(0,\sigma_{\lambda}],\forall i\in[I]$ \end{assumption} \begin{remark} For the direct parametrization or softmax parametrization, it can be proved that the Lagrange multiplier is bounded by utilizing the strong duality.
-However, strong duality doesn't hold for the general parametrization (see Assumption \ref{ass:sufficient_para}).
-To prove the global convergence the boundedness of the Lagrange multiplier is required in the convergence analysis of the global convergence \cite{Zeng2020}, and a similar assumption has been made in \cite{Zeng2020}. \end{remark} We note that the pseudo-inverse of the Fisher information matrix is difficult to calculate.
+where $\Lambda=\frac{2}{(1-\gamma)\varphi}$.
+It is proved in Lemma \ref{lem.boundness} that the optimal dual variable is bounded in $(0,\Lambda]$.
+We note that the pseudo-inverse of the Fisher information matrix is difficult to calculate.
 However, the NPG update direction can be related to the compatible function approximation error defined as

 Given a fixed $\bblambda^k$ and $\theta^k$, it can be proved that the minimizer $\omega_*^k$ of $L_{d_\rho^{\pi},\pi}(\omega,\theta^k,\bblambda^k)$ is exact the NPG update direction (see Lemma \ref{lem:NPG_direction}).
 Thus, it is possible to utilize the Stochastic Gradient Descent (SGD) algorithm to achieve the minimizer $\omega_*^k$.
 The gradient of $L_{d_\rho^{\pi},\pi}(\omega,\theta^k,\bblambda^k)$ can be computed as